CanTalat-Yakan/Unity.Dependencies.GitFolderSynchronizer/README.md

 - Commit & Push (review first)
   - Opens a small review window: shows `git status --porcelain` changes, lets you enter a commit message, then stages/commits/pushes
   - Uses HTTPS and an EditorPrefs‑stored token for authentication
+- Global Commit & Push (batch mode)
+  - Scans all Git repositories under `Assets/` and also includes the project root repository
+  - Commits with an empty message (invisible characters) and pushes each repo using the saved token
+  - Shows a progress bar and prints a per‑repository summary at the end
 - Simple, opinionated flow
   - Stages all changes under the repo (`git add .`), commits to current HEAD, pushes to `origin`
 - LFS‑friendly